KxSystems/mqtt/README.md

 #### Windows

-Two methods are provided to allow users to build a Windows version of this repository
+Two methods are provided for building a Windows version of this interface

 1. A VS2019 solution is provided in the subdirectory `vs2019` to build mqtt for x64 Windows.
-2. The script `builds/build.bat` allows for build to be initialised from command line
+2. The script `builds/build.bat` allows for build to be initialized from command line

 **Visual Studio 2019**